4deg-kelvin/physionet2025/README.md

     -f mat \
     -o /path/to/your/output_directory
 ```
-Note that this will a while. go take a break.
+Note that this will a while, and your computer will be unusuable because I set it to use multiprocessing, so it'll use all you CPU resources. go take a break.

 # Directory Format